Luzifer/elastic_cron/README.md

 This project is a quick and dirty replacement for running a cron daemon inside docker containers while logging into an elasticsearch instance.

+The code is basically a fork of the [rsyslog\_cron](https://github.com/Luzifer/rsyslog_cron) repo modified to log into elasticsearch.

 ## Advantages

 - It logs the output of the jobs into an elasticsearch instance